-Using natural consequences is the disciplinary method of choice in positive parenting, but it feels elusive to many parents.
-It can be tough to let your child make a poor choice and suffer from the natural consequences.
-But when used properly, these consequences are great lessons for children to learn from.
-Find out when and how to use natural consequences to ensure effective discipline.
+Giving natural consequences is the disciplinary method of choice in positive parenting and positive discipline, but it feels elusive to many parents.
+It can be tough to watch your child make a bad choice and suffer from it.
+But when used properly, allowing natural consequences is an important lesson for children to learn from.
+Find out when and how to use them for effective discipline.

 Table of Contents